 All in all, this VPN is definitely considered an outstanding option for anybody looking for a Netflix VPN.
 And, considering the cost of this VPN, it is a service that is definitely going to win over a lot of consumers.

 Bare metal or virtual servers

-PIA VPN is a fully featured VPN that comes with a lot of advantages:
+Private Internet Access is a fully featured VPN that comes with a lot of outstanding features

 - Auto-connect feature

-Something this VPN does that is unique is to have server counts, locations, and bandwidth stats on its website.
+In addition, this VPN provides server counts, locations, and bandwidth stats on its website.
 Users can also select each individual VPN server and do a speed check to see how it is performing.

 Speed and Performance

 We test VPN speeds three times a day using a scientific server-based speed test system.
-Our servers test servers in Hong Kong, Australia, the UK, and the US for burst (max) speeds and download averages.
-Recent test results for the month of March 2019, are shown below.
+Our test servers test VPN IP addresses in Hong Kong, Australia, the UK, and the US for max speeds and average download speeds.
+Test results for the months of January through March, 2020, are displayed below.

 IPv4 leak detected?